In this Article

-It is imperative that you maintain your calm and remain patient while trying to teach your baby to stay relaxed when not held.
-You may find it frustrating but continue to persist.
-Habits take time to break.
-Your baby will learn to get comfortable by himself with time.
+You must remain calm and patient while trying to teach your baby to stay relaxed when not held.
+You may find it frustrating, but be persistent.
+Habits take time to break, and eventually, your baby will learn to be comfortable by himself.

 7. Be Flexible

 It is desirable to keep your expectations as realistic as possible.
-Some days you may make good progress while other days can seem bad.
+Some days you may make good progress while other days may seem bad.
 Go with your baby’s pace and refrain from hurrying him unnecessarily.
-You need to understand that it is simply a phase and babies commonly grow out of it in due course of time.
+You need to understand that it is simply a phase and babies usually grow out of it in due course of time.